Joint Optimization of Uplink Power and Computational Resources in Mobile Edge Computing-Enabled Cell-Free Massive MIMO: Benchmarks

-where $\mathsf{SE}_{lk}$ represents the instantaneous SE, that is the value attained by~\eqref{eq:SE-cellular} without expectation. $\mathcal{L}^{\text{cell}}_k$ denotes the maximum tolerable latency for user $k$ in the cellular setup.
+where $\text{SE}_{lk}$ represents the instantaneous SE, that is the value attained by~\eqref{eq:SE-cellular} without expectation and $\mathcal{L}^{\text{cell}}_k$ denotes the maximum tolerable latency for user $k$ in the cellular setup.
 This latency value is presumably larger than its cell-free counterpart as it does not include the delay produced by the fronthaul signalling (i.e., steps 2--5 in~\Figref{fig:signalling-diagram}).
-Moreover, in~\eqref{prob:P1:cellular}, $f^{\mathsf{BS}}_l$ indicates the computational capability of AP $l$, expressed in CPU cycles per second.
-Here, ${\mathsf{BS}}$ stands for \textit{base station}, and this notation is used to emphasize the fact that in a cellular network the APs are actually BS with more antennas and higher computational capability, $f^{\mathsf{BS}}_l > f^{\mathsf{AP}}_l$, than the APs of the cell-free setup.
-While $f^{\mathsf{BS}}_{l,k}$ denotes the fraction of computational resources assigned to user $k$ by its serving BS $l$. { Lastly, $\nu_{k}$ represents the minimum instantaneous SE for user $k$.} Problem~\eqref{prob:P1:cellular} can be convexified via sequential optimization, using a similar methodology as in~\eqref{eq:SE-lower-bound}.
+Moreover, in~\eqref{prob:P1:cellular}, $f^{\mathsf{BS}}_l$ indicates the computational capability of BS $l$, $\boldsymbol{\zeta}$ denotes a $K\!\times\!1$ vector of optimization variables, where its $k$-th element, $\boldsymbol{\zeta}(k)$, represents the amount of computational resources allocated to user $k$ by its serving BS $l$, that is $\boldsymbol{\zeta}(k) \!=\! f^{\mathsf{BS}}_{l,k},~l\!\in\! \mathcal{M}_k$, with $|\mathcal{M}_k| \!=\!
+1$.
+Moreover, $\tilde{\bc}_l\! \in\! \{0,1\}^K$ is an auxiliary binary vector, where the $k$-th element is 1 if BS $l$ serves user $k$, and 0 otherwise.
+Lastly, $\nu_{k}$ represents the minimum instantaneous SE for user $k$.
+Problem~\eqref{prob:P1:cellular} can be convexified via sequential optimization, using a similar methodology as in~\eqref{eq:SE-lower-bound}.
 Hence, the optimization problem at the $n$-th iteration of the SCA method can be formulated as